 Despite the rumors, read ahead to see why LeBron went through with it.

 The Ebersol’s Have A Good History With Sports

 Dick Ebersol previously served as the chairman of NBC Sports.
 Meanwhile, his son Charlie already has a good relationship with the NFL through his NFL Characters Unite series on USA Network.
-He’s also the co-founder and CEO of the Alliance of American Football.
+He’s also the co-founder of the Alliance of American Football.

 But, he was brought on to produce the picture through his production company, The Company.
 As for Willie, he was brought on to write a script, who won an Emmy for the London Olympics.
 This will be his first screenplay.